MicrosoftDocs/WSL/WSL/disk-space.md

 C:\Users\User\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState\ext4.vhdx
 ```

-This is the directory path to the `ext4.vhdx` file associated with the Linux distribution that you listed.
+This is path to the `ext4.vhdx` file associated with the Linux distribution that you listed.